 Fast forward a bit to where a calmer, more experienced and much less egotistical Mike started with Truluck’s under the leadership of our very own Samir Canaan.
 After working at Truluck’s Miami, Ft.
 Lauderdale and then at Miami again, the Cerny family packed up and moved to Texas.
 He says that it was a challenge to prove to himself that he was talented enough for the move, but all of us at Truluck’s already knew that he was a gem.
 Not to mention as Red Adair once said, “I’ve traveled all over the world, but I don’t think that there’s any place better than Texas,” so clearly a chef of Cerny’s caliber belongs here.
 I’m just kidding, of course (not really).
 Anyway, the Cerny’s fell in love with Texas and fit in perfectly with the community.
 They’ve even bought a giant, souped up pick-up truck recently!

 After so many years of bouncing around, Chef Cerny has finally found stability and a home with Truluck’s.
 I asked him why he’s stayed for so long and he said:

 “It’s been amazing to see from a managerial side.
 Out of all the places that I have worked, I have never seen people treat each other this way.
 The culture makes people want to do better for each other.
 I’ve never seen employee longevity like this.
 My life here is amazing and my development is exciting.
 It is great to feel like I am part of something bigger than myself, and I enjoy sharing my knowledge with the team.”

-We’re extremely honored to have Mike leading our downtown Austin team, and his endless commitment to the development of his colleagues is truly inspiring.
-Experience chef’s mouthwatering creations during your next visit to our downtown Austin location.
+We’re extremely honored to have Mike leading our Austin teams, and his endless commitment to the development of his colleagues is truly inspiring.
+Experience chef’s mouthwatering creations during your next visit to our Austin Arboretum or Austin downtown locations.
 Your table is waiting.